Form Validation

 password: {},

-Next, the created form
+Next, the created schema

 name

-and this.form.password
+and schema.value.password

-would be objects containing the field value, errors and validation statuses.
+are objects containing the field value, errors and validation statuses.

-3. Adding the field validators
+3. Adding the form validators

 Next, let’s add the previously mentioned validators to the created form schema: